 Suffolk Local Authority (LA) currently co-ordinates the admission of Reception age pupils on behalf of The Children's Endeavour Trust for Broke Hall School.
 Parents/Carers apply for a school place through the LA's admission process.
 The LA allocates places (following consultation with academies/schools) for students at the beginning of their education.
-Full details of the County Council's admission policy and procedures are set out in the "Schools in Suffolk 2022/2023 booklet".
-For admission to the school during the academic year September 2023 - August 2024, an application form or on-line application must be received by 15th Jan 2023.
-Please note because of a change of law in 2008, a place at your catchment school cannot be guaranteed
+Full details of the County Council's admission policy and procedures are set out in the "Schools in Suffolk 2023/2024 booklet".
+For admission to the school during the academic year September 2024 - August 2025, an application form or on-line application must be received by 15th Jan 2024.